kinnara-digital-studio/kecak-workflow/docs/stopKecak.md

 **Via Docker**

-For stop Kecak via docker, you can push botton CTRL+C in your PC/Laptop keyboard
+For stop Kecak via docker, you can push button CTRL+C in your PC/Laptop keyboard

 And you can see the result like in this picture: